How to create a multi-vendor marketplace website

 Dive deeper: Open source marketplaces: the complete guide

-Another option to consider is using Wordpress themes and plugins to build a multi-vendor marketplace.
-This helps you launch with a small upfront investment and limited technical skills.
+This helps you launch with a small upfront investment, even if your technical skills are more limited.
 However, you'll need to use several plugins to get the functionality you need and process payments in a legally compliant manner.
 That also means maintaining your site will require regular effort.

 - Cost – affordable monthly fees.